WhatsApp

 8 - The crone

 This card proposes a common representation of FORCE (8/11) detailing a person accompanied by a lion.
 Of course, I have nothing against this usual archetype.
 However, I wonder about the relevance of proposing the lion as an emblematic animal that can symbolize strength and self-confidence.
-This tarot is set in a Wicca and rather Celtic universe where the lion is not necessarily the first animal we would have thought of.
+This tarot is set in a Green Witchcraft and rather Celtic universe where the lion is not necessarily the first animal we would have thought of.
 Moreover, in the first historical "Tarot de Marseille" tarot cards (Noblet - 1650 and Dodal - 1701) it is a bear that accompanies the woman (it will later be replaced by the lion in the tradition of the Tarot de Marseille).
 If in the past the Bear had already been used for the FORCE, it seems to me welcome that it is also used in this tarot in place of the lion.

 12 - The oak king